Last updated on January 9th, 2026 at 07:04 pm

 18/10 stainless steel imprint

-Stainless steel is graded based on its chromium and nickel content, two elements that enhance durability and rust resistance.
+Stainless steel is primarily defined by its chromium content (at least 10.5%), but the exact properties depend on a combination of additional elements—including nickel, carbon, molybdenum, and manganese.
 304 stainless steel is the most common grade of stainless steel used in cookware.
 Some formulations are written as a fraction, such as 18/10, indicating the steel contains 18% chromium and 10% nickel.

 Reputable brands will provide specifications about the grade of stainless steel used in their products.
 Low-quality items may lack a grade stamp, or they might be labeled as 200-series stainless steel, which has lower nickel content and tends to be less durable.